 Both state and federal laws require evaluation of all areas related to the suspected disability.
 The evaluation should be comprehensive and child driven.
 No single procedure should be used as the sole criterion for determining eligibility.
 The Student Support Team or special education team with input from the parent determines the questions to be answered by the evaluation.
 The Hancock Public Schools uses a variety of assessment techniques and instruments to guarantee that the team will have a thorough understanding of the student's suspected disability and its effect on the child's ability to make progress in school.
 Evaluation may include formal and informal assessments.
-No individual assessment or assessor may determine eligibility for special education services

-The following are required components of an intimal or re-evaluation assessment:) 1.
-An assessment in all areas related to the suspected disability 2.
-An educational assessment by a representative of the school district, including a. a history of the student's educational progress in the general curriculum.
-Such assessment shall include information provided by a teacher(s) with current knowledge regarding the student's specific abilities in relation to learning standards of the Massachusetts Curriculum Frameworks and the district curriculum; and b. an assessment of the student's attention skills, participation behaviors, communication skills, memory, and social relations with groups, peers, and adults. c.
+No individual assessment or assessor may determine eligibility for special education services current knowledge regarding the student's specific abilities in relation to learning standards of the Massachusetts Curriculum Frameworks and the district curriculum; and b. an assessment of the student's attention skills, participation behaviors, communication skills, memory, and social relations with groups, peers, and adults. c.
 The school district shall also thoroughly evaluate and provide a narrative description of the student's educational and developmental potential. d.
 When a child is being assessed to determine eligibility for services at age three, an observation of the child's interactions in the child's natural environment or early intervention program is strongly encouraged. e.
 For children who are receiving early intervention services, school districts are encouraged to use current and appropriate assessments from early intervention teams, whenever possible, to avoid duplicate testing.